Connor Wong Player Props: Red Sox vs. Blue Jays

 Connor Wong At The Plate

-- Wong has four doubles, a home run and five walks while batting .241.
+- Wong is hitting .290 with five doubles, three home runs and five walks.

+- In 23 games played this season, he has gone deep in two of them.

-- Wong has driven home a run in four games this year (18.2%), including more than one RBI in 18.2% of his games.
+- Wong has driven home a run in five games this year (21.7%), including more than one RBI in 21.7% of his games.

-- In eight of 22 games this year, he has scored, including multiple runs once.
+- In nine games this season (39.1%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.